gau7049/gautampaliwal-portfolio/README.md

 # Gautam Paliwal

 Welcome to my portfolio repository!
-This portfolio is built using React.js, React Router, tsparticles, and Typed.js to showcase my skills and projects.
+This portfolio is built using HTML, CSS, JavaScript, and GSAP to showcase my skills and projects.